UK innovators attract record levels of Venture Capital Investment

 Interest in SPAC transactions also increased in Europe.
 During Q2 21, UK-based Babylon Health agreed to a SPAC merger with Alkuri Global Acquisition Corp.

-About Venture Pulse
+Venture Pulse Methodology

 KPMG uses PitchBook as the provider of venture data for the Venture Pulse report.
+Data is correct as of 12 July 2021.

 Save, Curate and Share